mainwp/Bulk-Setting-Manager-Keys/Heartbeat Control/README.md

 ## Heartbeat Control settings key

+Tested version of WordPress 4.9.8, plugin version was Heartbeat Control 1.2.5.

 This file is a key for the settings of the [Heartbeat Control](https://wordpress.org/plugins/heartbeat-control/).

 ## How to use this key